 There are lots of ways to extend the season–I’m planning on copying the simple hoop house Emily shows in this video.
 She estimates that it only cost her about $200 or $300 to make.
 Although some crops all but require some type of warming boost, many other cool-season crops will certainly benefit from the warmth as well.
 I wouldn’t plant things like spinach, Swiss chard, or cilantro, to name a few, that tend to bolt in a hoop house or greenhouse, though.

 Another important aspect of scaling up is planting seeds.
-While not an absolute must, if you’re expanding your production and have the time at home like most of us do right now, it can offer a huge cost savings.
-It’s already too late to start some things, but prime time to start many others.
-If demand for seeds and seed potatoes is indicative of demand for plants, there is a real chance that greenhouses will sell out this spring.
+While not an absolute must, if you’re expanding your production, it can offer a huge cost savings.
 This is a nice calculator for figuring out when you should start what seeds.
 It’s not perfect for Alaska, but it’s a starting point.
 For example, some crops listed in the calculator like melons, watermelon and pumpkins, simply won’t mature in our short Alaska growing season unless you start them much earlier and/or plant them in a greenhouse or a hoop house.

-Terry Reichardt and her family have shown it is entirely possible to grow, hunt, fish and gather nearly all of your food in Fairbanks, Alaska and might something to aspire to for the rest of us.
+Terry Reichardt and others have shown it is entirely possible to grow, hunt, fish and gather nearly all of your food in Alaska and could be something to aspire to for the rest of us.

 Published in the Fairbanks Daily Newsminer April 26, 2020.